 Additionally, we want to thank Professor Iyanrick John and the students at the California State University, East Bay who contributed to the research and analyses of these scorecards, including Ferdos Abdu, Faten Abdulqawi, Lindsay Enriquez, Deepali Giri, Tenzin Kunsel, Jackelyn Marroquin, Manvi Pal, Hayley Parker-Nelson, Vanessa Ramirez-Casiano, Madison Suko, Adele Swing, Galilea Villalpando Becerra and Hilay Wardak.

-We want to thank the community non-profit organizations listed below for sharing their work and lived experiences in the counties we analyzed:
+We want to thank the community non-profit organizations listed below for reviewing our scorecards and sharing their work and lived experiences in the counties we analyzed:

 - Central California Environmental Justice Network